Close Menu

 Buddha Dordenma: A Beacon of Enlightenment

 Buddha Dordenma, a colossal golden Buddha statue overlooking Thimphu, is a striking symbol of peace and enlightenment.
 Standing at a height of 51.5 meters, this impressive statue houses 125,000 smaller Buddha statues within its structure.
 The Buddha Dordenma is a revered pilgrimage site and a testament to Bhutan’s unwavering faith and dedication to spiritual well-being.
-(See Also: Must See Places In Minnesota)
+(See Also: Must See Places In London In 3 Days)

 National Memorial Chorten: A Monument to Peace